 When it comes to employee safety, geofencing offers benefits for different types of businesses.
 If an employee finds themselves in need of assistance for any reason, knowing their exact location, as well as who else is nearby, can save some valuable time in critical situations.

 Additionally, you can geofence certain dangerous locations within a worksite or a larger area and automatically send warnings to employees who cross the boundaries or get close to doing so.
 Similarly to this, the same approach is used by tourist agencies to mark hazardous environments

 5. Process Automation

-The right geofencing app can help you automate processes such as mileage tracking and time tracking by eliminating the need to file written reports.
-Instead, all the data is logged automatically via the geofencing software and made accessible in a couple of clicks.
+The right geofencing app can help you streamline mileage tracking and time tracking processes by eliminating the need to file written reports.
+Instead, all the data is logged and made accessible in a couple of clicks.

-For example, if your employees work within a defined area, such as a construction site or a building, the software can log the time when they entered and exited the premises automatically.
-This way, you can eliminate the need for them to clock in or out, as well as avoid buddy punching altogether.
+For example, if your employees work within a defined area, such as a construction site or building, the software automatically records the time spent on location.

 The same applies to odometers and other manual mileage tracking methods.
-With everything working automatically, your employees don’t need to waste time filing reports (nobody’s favorite task), while your company benefits from accurate data available to the management at any time.
+So besides clocking in and out using their mobile app, your employees don’t need to waste time filing reports (nobody’s favorite task).
+At the same time, your company benefits from accurate data available to the management at any time.

 6. Simple Implementation